 Sacred walk from Wells Cathedral to Glastonbury Abbey

-We will bus or taxi to Wells – then walk the 6 miles back along the Droves and levels and will take approximately 6-7 hours – This pilgrimage takes a full day, please bring a picnic lunch ( vegetarian potluck food to share).
+We will bus or taxi to Wells – Connect with Well Cathedral then walk the 6 miles back along the Droves and levels and connect with a sacred place within Glastonbury.
+This Pilgrimage will take approximately 6-7 hours and usually takes a full day, please bring a picnic lunch (vegetarian potluck food to share).

 Avebury Stone Circle